 From the vehicle you drive, to the house you live in; from the bridges you cross, to the hand tools that you use; we strive to deliver unparalleled quality through our customised value-added solutions to make your life easier.

-This is made possible by our commitment to a culture of continuous improvement, through which we drive operational excellence in processes,
+This is made possible by our commitment to a culture of continuous improvement, through which we drive operational excellence in processes, products and people.

 Tata Steel is currently the world’s second-most geographically diversified steel producer.
 We are one of the few steel operations that are fully integrated – from mining to the manufacturing and marketing of finished products.

 Continuous improvement in our product and service portfolio, along with success in value creating initiatives for customers, allows us to serve global growth markets.
 Today, we operate in 26 countries and have a commercial presence in over 50 countries with employees across five continents.
 And the numbers are growing.

 Our Raw Material operations are spread across India and Canada which help us to be self-sufficient in steel production.
 Key manufacturing functions are performed by the raw materials and iron-making groups, while Shared Services provides maintenance support for a smooth production.
 In India, our downstream business activities are structured into strategic business units such as Ferro-alloys and Minerals, Tubes, Wires, Bearings, Agrico, Industrial By-products Management & Tata Growth Shop.